A practical guide to enterprise Claude Code: Plans, pricing, and challenges (2026)

 The team plan

-The Team plan is a good fit for smaller teams or departments that need a managed way to use Claude and Claude Code but don’t need every single enterprise-level feature.
+The Team plan is a good fit for teams of 5 to 150 that need managed access to Claude and Claude Code but don't need every enterprise-level feature.

 • It offers centralized billing and a simple admin panel to add or remove users.

-• All usage, whether it’s through the Claude.ai website or the Claude Code terminal tool, is pooled together.
+• All usage, whether through the Claude apps or the Claude Code terminal and IDE integrations, is pooled together.

 • How the pricing works:

-• Now, here’s where it gets a little complicated.
-The plan includes a certain amount of usage.
-If a developer burns through their allowance, an admin can turn on "extra usage."
-This is billed at standard API rates, which can change.
-The upside is that you can set spending limits for each user to prevent any nasty surprises on your monthly bill.
+• The plan includes a set amount of usage.
+If a developer burns through their allowance, an admin can enable usage credits to keep them working, billed at standard API rates.
+You can set spending limits per user to prevent surprises on the monthly bill.

 The enterprise plan

-For larger companies with strict security, compliance, and scaling requirements, the Enterprise plan is really the only option.
+For larger companies with strict security, compliance, and scaling requirements, the Enterprise plan is the right fit — and it now comes in self-serve and sales-assisted flavors.

-• It comes with everything in the Team plan, plus essential security features like Single Sign-On (SSO), role-based permissions, and audit logs, which they detail on the Claude for Enterprise page.
+• It includes everything in the Team plan, plus SSO, SCIM, role-based permissions, and audit logs.

-• There’s a new Compliance API that gives security teams programmatic, real-time access to usage data for monitoring.
+• A Compliance API gives security teams programmatic, real-time access to usage data for monitoring.

-• It offers native integrations, starting with GitHub, to connect Claude to your internal code repositories and knowledge bases.
+• It offers native integrations — including GitHub — to connect Claude to your repositories and knowledge bases.

-• You also get much higher usage limits and a dedicated account manager to help you out.
+• You also get higher usage limits and a dedicated account manager.

 • How the pricing works: